 The "via Retry" metric shows resolved payments *without* an updated credit card.

-This is basically Stripe doing its thing with automatic retries—by default Churn Buster will only ask your customer for a card update after verifying this is necessary.
+This is basically your payment process or subscription management tool doing its thing with automatic retries—by default Churn Buster will only ask your customer for a card update after verifying this is necessary.

 By doing so, we'll easily solve some common issues: